-You are given a score as a % chance.
+You are given a score as a percentage (%) chance.
 So, for example, if your score is 30% this means that you have a 30% chance of developing a cardiovascular disease within the following 10 years.
-This is the same as saying a 30 in 100 chance (or a 3 in 10 chance).
+This is the same as saying you have a 30 in 100 chance (or a 3 in 10 chance).

 Who should be treated to reduce their cardiovascular health risk?